atrosekta/rust-electrical-wiki/content/fullbook.md

 ![](images/image87.png)

 The Nih Core is the modern version of, and replacement for, the OR/Blocker.
 When using an inline battery to power a circuit, there is a 20% loss due to the batteries inefficiency.
-Bypass battery backups, like the Nih Core, are a way around this.
+Bypass battery backups, like the Nih Core, are not necessarily a way around this.
 Instead of a circuit being powered by the battery, the circuit gets power directly from the Wind Turbine while the battery gets charged with the excess.
+This excess may not be the full 20% but due to the cost of distribution and overcoming the small Active Usage from combining batteries, it can be most of it.
 The Nih Core will automatically switch over to the backup battery when the power source is not producing enough.

 The Nih Core becomes more efficient the more batteries it has but there is only 1 in the picture because it's all that is needed to demonstrate how the Nih Core functions.
 The simple explanation is when there is not enough power to meet a circuit's requirements, it redirects the insufficient amount of power to the battery and activates it to take over powering the circuit.
 The reason the Nih Core becomes more efficient with more batteries is because we are bypassing the 20% hit from an inline battery and we don’t care about the battery’s Active Usage.
 We are bypassing the battery therefore removing any restrictions or conditions caused by it.
 Check out the section called ‘Battery Active Usage Vs Actual Power Consumed’ for an in depth explanation.